Agalychnis callidryas: Diet

-Adult red-eyed tree frogs are primarily carnivores, eating crickets, moths, grasshoppers, flies, and other insects.
+Adult red-eyed tree frogs are primarily carnivores, eating crickets, moths, grasshoppers, flies, mosquitoes, and other insects.
 Occasionally, they also eat smaller amphibians.
-Tadpoles eat plants, algae, plankton, bacteria, and carrion.
+Tadpoles eat plants, algae, plankton, bacteria, carrion, and their fellow tadpoles.
 After metamorphosis, froglets begin consuming small insects like fruit flies and pinhead crickets.
 A study on carotenoids consumption has shown they play an important role in development, phenotype, and fecundity.
 There is a critical window after metamorphosis where carotenoids improve female growth rate and fecundity, and lead to a redder skin in both sexes.
 Carotenoids are important nutrients for wild red-eyed tree frogs and especially for captive red-eyed tree frogs, who sometimes suffer skin pigmentation degradation due to an inadequate diet.

 Reproduction and life cycle

 Red-eyed tree frogs mate seasonally, specifically in the rainy season during the months of October to March.
 Males attract females by croaking and wrestle with each other in male-male competition in order to gain access to females for reproduction.
 Females latch on to the underside of a leaf using the suction cup like structures on their webbed feet, and the female must hold on to the leaf while males compete and wrestle nearby.
-The winning male and female will then participate in amplexus, and the female will lay eggs on the underside of the leaf as they are fertilized by the male.
+The winning male and female will then participate in amplexus, where the male will grasp a female by the waist from behind.
+The female will lay eggs on the underside of the leaf as the male fertilizes them.
 The eggs typically hatch within 6 to 7 days if left undisturbed.
 This process occurs above or very close to a body of water, because tadpoles which hatch from the eggs will drop into water from the leaf.
 Eggs will hatch early if their survival is threatened, in a process called phenotypic plasticity.
 The female chooses a leaf above a pond or large puddle on which to lay her clutch of roughly 40 eggs.
 Since oviposition generally occurs on both sides of a leaf, red-eyed tree frogs may fold the leaf to hide the eggs from predators.
 They also produce sticky jelly to glue the eggs together; this may protect the eggs from splitting and dehydration.